rsvim/rsvim.github.io/docs/api/01__rsvim/README.md

 </td>
 <td>

-The `Rsvim.cmd` global object for ex commands.
+The `Rsvim.cmd` global object for Ex commands.

 :::tip
 The "ex command" mostly describes the product function, i.e. when user types ":" in normal mode,